UrbodusTech/SkyWarsGame/README.md

 - If there are api changes remember to increase the version in GameLoader.java.

 NOTE: Remember to review the pull request comments, we may add comments if necessary.

-## 💓 Support
-If you have any questions or bugs to report you can contact me on Discord: Josewowgame#7840

-## 🎁 Donations
-☕ <a href="https://www.buymeacoffee.com/joseluishd">buy me a coffee</a>

 # 🏹 Wiki
 - <a href="">Explanation of the config.yml file</a>